 Anxiety can often make you feel like you're going crazy.
 For some people, the issue may be so extreme that they believe it falls under the heading of "psychosis" which many people take to mean that they have actually gone crazy.

-Psychosis and anxiety are technically two different things - but they can have a lot in common.
-This article explores the idea of anxiety and psychosis, and the relationship the two share.
+Psychosis and anxiety are technically two different things, but for someone with anxiety they can feel as though have a lot in common.
+This article explores the idea of anxiety and psychosis and the relationships the two share.

 Introduction to Anxiety and Psychosis

 Psychosis and anxiety are similar enough that some people that use the terms equally.
 But in reality, they're not that clear-cut.
 Psychosis is:

 - A loss of reality in which the person that is losing touch with that reality is unaware it is slipping away.

 - Hallucinations or delusions and difficulty differentiating between these experiences and reality.

-- Intense confusion or difficulty doing even simple life tasks.
+- Intense confusion or difficulty completing simple life tasks.

 - Severe social and behavioral malfunction.

 Interestingly, anxiety can cause similar symptoms.
 But with anxiety, the symptoms are fairly temporary, and they come and go as the anxiety comes and goes.

 What is the Difference Between Psychosis and Anxiety